nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Modify a credit card: `update`

-Modifies a credit card on your credit card list by specifying its index. <br>
+Modifies a credit card on your credit card list at the specified index. <br>
 Use the `list /cc` command to view the current indexes of your credit cards.

 #### Format: `update /cc [INDEX] /n [NEW_NAME] /cb [NEW_CASHBACK] /cl [NEW_CARD_LIMIT]`